On Darmon's program for the generalized Fermat equation, I: Introduction

 \section{Introduction}

-This paper is the first part of a series of works about Darmon's program for the generalized Fermat equation.
+This paper is the first part of a series of works about Darmon’s program for the generalized Fermat equation.
+This manuscript is not intended for publication.
+A shorter version of this work has been published~\cite{xhyper_vol1_published}\footnote{{\bf Warning.} The citations to `On Darmon's program for the generalized Fermat equation, I' in the second part of this series~\cite{xhyper_vol2} follow the numbering of this document and not of the shorter published version.}.

 In this volume we develop theoretical tools and apply our results on a concrete case.
 In the next volumes, we explore computational aspects and obtain further applications of the results proved here.